A 32-ha site about 1/2 hour's drive from home on a good low-traffic day was once an old, overgrown quarry and is now a beautiful public park.

 A Day in Guildford

 With a small amount of information, we set off to spend time in Guildford.
-Sometimes it is more interesting to have an element of pleasant surprises than knowing all there is to know before visiting a new place.
-Firstly, one of the main reasons for heading into the city was to inject some new items… Continue reading A Day in Guildford
+Sometimes it is more interesting to have an element of pleasant surprise than to know everything there is to know before visiting a new place.
+Firstly, one of the main reasons for heading into the city was to add a few… Continue reading A Day in Guildford